 The CCPA is enacting a 12-month retroactive window, which means organizations should already have their data mapping and records of personal information in place.
 If your organization is not yet fully prepared, here are ten steps to help you get there.

-10 Steps to Prepare for the CCPA
+10 Steps to Prepare for the California Consumer Privacy Act

 1. Understand your data.
 Evaluate the categories of personal information collected by your organization.
 Data management planning is essential so you know where and how all your data is stored.
 If your data is housed in multiple locations, plan to consolidate.